Difference Between JSON and BSON

 |Space||Consumes comparatively less space.||More space is consumed.|

 |Encoding and Decoding technique||No such technique.||Faster encoding and decoding technique.|

 BSON is not used with every application and mainly extends its usage to NoSQL databases such as MongoDB.
-Due to its growing popularity, it can find its use in many other applications in months to come.
-JSON, on the other hand, is widely used by many organizations and is among the most popular format being used today in the majority of the files.
-JSON has its own limitations and advantages and the same is the case for BSON.
+Its growing popularity can find its use in many other applications in months to come.
+On the other hand, many organisations widely use JSON and are among the most popular format being used today in the majority of files.
+JSON has its own limitations and advantages, and the same is the case for BSON.
 Choose what suits your organization.
 Stay tuned to our blogs for more articles like these.